redgeneLauren/HTMLcourse-sample/Content/Working with Text/WorkingWithText.facts.md

 ### Facts for Working with Text

-`HTML Text Formatting Elements` - HTML formatting is the process of formatting text in order to change the appearance of the HTML element.
+HTML formatting is the process of formatting text in order to change the appearance of the HTML element.

-Here are a few of the HTML formatting tags:
+Here are a few of the `HTML Text Formatting Elements`:

 1. `Bold` - The `<b>` tag defines the `bold text`.
 Anything written inside the element `<b></b>` make characters appear bolded.